CROM Regenerative Medicine- Denver, Colorado

 Why Choose CROM for Regenerative Medicine?

 CROM was a pioneer of regenerative medicine in Colorado, beginning with PRP injections nearly a decade ago, and later one of the first practices in the state to perform stem cell therapy.
 Since that time we’ve helped many people including athletes with sports injuries, and seniors with degenerative conditions.
 People who desire to remain active without being sidelined by surgery are typical candidates for regenerative medicine, and this embodies the Colorado lifestyle.
-Scott Primack DO, one of CROM’s founding partners, was one of the first physicians to spearhead using ultrasound for musculoskeletal conditions, and is now a national expert on the procedure.
 Today CROM uses ultrasound for regenerative medicine to diagnose your injury in real time, and then to guide the needle for precise placement during the injection.
 CROM’s team is uniquely qualified to perform regenerative medicine because our physicians are board certified in Physical Medicine and Rehabilitation.
 This branch of medicine specializes in the diagnosis and treatment of injuries to the muscles, nerves, joints, tendons, and ligaments.
 They’ve spent their careers treating injuries such as torn meniscus of the knees, torn rotator cuffs, back pain and bulging disks, osteoarthritis, and general athletic and occupational injuries.